oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/old-labs/3-labs-use-ide-develop-content/3-labs-use-ide-develop-content.md

 ## Introduction

 Oracle LiveLabs has a set folder structure that you will need to follow for developing your workshops.
 The folder structure is only part of the development since the workshop content is contained in the Markdown files and images that you write and edit as your workshop development.
 You can use your preferred editor to author and edit your Markdown (.md) content for rendering the Workshop output.
-If you are new to Git and Github, we recommned using Github Desktop to maintain your repository.
+If you are new to Git and Github, we recommend using Github Desktop to maintain your repository.
 **Of course, you can use any IDE or Git tool of your choice**

 ### Objectives